gustafnk/microservice-websites/index.md

 Further, when a product is added to the shopping cart, the entire page shouldn't be reloaded (only a partial reload of the shopping cart should be necessary).
 And the teams want to avoid unnecessary knowledge of each other’s domain, i.e. the Product team should not need to know that the shopping cart should be updated when adding a product to the shopping cart (only the Orders team should know this).

 The future plan is to create a Recommendations teams for product recommendations and a Social team for customer ratings and reviews.
-As with the shopping cart, these teams will expose pages from their own services, as well as web UI components that are visible on each product page.
+As with the shopping cart, these teams will expose pages from their own services, as well as components that are visible on each product page.

 In this article, we will think of our services as Self-Contained Systems, since each system will mostly correspond to a team.